rest-for-physics/framework/doc/tutorials/Installation of REST.md

 And, finally, clone the repository in a local folder:

 \code
- git clone git@sultan.unizar.es:rest-development/REST_v2.git
+ git clone git@lfna.unizar.es:rest-development/REST_v2.git
 \endcode

 You will have downloaded the code into a new folder named <code>REST_v2</code>, and you should be now in the master branch

-\warning if you get a request for a password here is because you didnt add your previoustly generated SSH key to your git profile.
-Go to the [REST Git web interface] (https://sultan.unizar.es:4443/), go to your profile, *profile settings* at the top-right corner, go to *SSH Keys* tab, and add the public SSH key you generated previously.
+\warning if you get a request for a password here is because you did not add sucessflly your previoustly generated SSH key to your git profile.
+Go to the [REST Git web interface] (https://lfna.unizar.es/), go to your profile, *profile settings* at the top-right corner, go to *SSH Keys* tab, and add the public SSH key you generated previously.

 ## Preparing the environment